Panhard PL 17: Sales

 The Panhard saloons produced after the Citroën take-over were not priced aggressively.
 In 1962, there were five different versions of the PL 17 offering 42 hp-metric or 50 hp-metric of maximum power and priced in France at between 6,990 and 8,240 francs for the standard sedan bodied versions.
 The similarly sized Simca Aronde came with power outputs ranging between 42 hp-metric and 70 hp-metric, priced between 6,340 and 7,450 francs.
-The Panhard was a little longer and a little wider, forcing dealers to explain why an 850 cc Panhard should cost more than a 1300 cc Simca.
+The Panhard was a little longer and a little wider, leaving dealers trying to explain why an 850 cc Panhard should cost more than a 1300 cc Simca.
 Panhard connoisseurs, including many taxi owners, appreciated the PL 17's superior road holding and fuel economy, as well as the extra space afforded by the Panhard's greater cabin width.
 Less pleasing were the awkward gear box, still without synchromesh on the bottom ratio, and the steering which was heavy at low speeds.
 Performance, especially for the top of the range 50 hp-metric "PL 17 Tigre" was helped by the Panhard's lighter body, although the extent of Panhard's weight advantage had been reduced over the previous decade as aluminium had become more expensive and light metal panels had been substituted for some of the steel ones.
 Pricing issues may explain why PL 17 sales levels were too low to enable the model to reach the volumes of the Aronde.

-A sporting two-door coupé with a fibreglass body on PL17 basis was built from 1956 until 1963 by Arista as the Passy and later also Sport, with the Tigre engine.
-Not much lighter and only marginally faster than a regular PL17, the rather expensive Arista did not find many buyers.
+The Break model (L9) was developed by Pan Auto in Trento, Italy, with the idea of assembling it locally.
+It sat on a longer wheelbase but was of the same overall length.
+The original prototype received different front treatment of a more conventional design, with two large headlamps flanking a planar grille with horizontal ribbons.
+The taillights were borrowed from the contemporary Fiat 1800.
+Production ended up taking place in France, where it replaced the Cabriolet on the lines beginning in May 1963.
+The PL 17 Break was built in small numbers, with 2,998 examples being produced overall.

-Motor sport
+Overall, around 166,000 PL 17s were built.
+Of these, 136,000 were regular-engined sedans, with an additional 23,500 sedans with the Tigre engine.
+398 convertibles (it is unknown if this includes the 47 L3 cabriolets built for the US in 1960), 2,998 Breaks, and 3,191 Utilitaires (commercial models) were also built.

-In 1961, a Panhard PL 17 won the Monte Carlo Rally.
-Evidence that this was no mere fluke came from the PL 17s that took second and third places, showing that a lightweight car with an 850 cc engine could be more than a match for heavier cars with more muscular power units.
+A sporting two-door coupé with a fibreglass body on Dyna Z basis was built from 1956 by Arista as the Passy and later also Sport, with the Tigre engine.
+For 1963, a new design based on the PL 17, called the Arista JD (after its designer, Jacques Durand; it was also called the Arista Sport and Sport Spécial), appeared.
+While lighter and faster than a regular PL17, the rather expensive Arista did not find many buyers and only six examples were built.